phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 The wireframe sketches are located in [wireframes.md](readme-files/docs/wireframes.md) file.
 <!-- ### **Wireframes** -->
 ## **Site structure**
-The site's structure follows a simple linear design.
+- The site's structure follows a simple linear design.
 From the home page you may access any other page through the navigation menu.
 This is a straight forward aproach.
 The same navigation menu is accesible on every other page, even on the [404.html](404.html) one.
-But not on the Code Institute page, which confirms the fors has been successfuly submited.
+The [Form Confirmation page](formconfirmation.html)is displayed to confirms the form has been successfuly submited and you have the option to navigate back to the website or other internal links.
-One reason behing this aproach is the idea behind the [Mental Model](https://en.wikipedia.org/wiki/Mental_model) natural thought process, more exactly, the users build mental models and use these
+- One reason behing this aproach (of the simple linear design) is the idea behind the [Mental Model](https://en.wikipedia.org/wiki/Mental_model) natural thought process, more exactly, the users build mental models and use these
 >"to assess relations among topics and to guess where to find things they haven’t seen before".[ (Site Structure theory)](https://webstyleguide.com/wsg3/3-information-architecture/3-site-structure.html)

 The following diagram represents this structure: